Judge Ramon E. Reyes Jr.

 Parties are advised not to contact chambers with questions regarding ECF registration, filing, or other technical issues.
 For ECF assistance, please call the ECF helpline at (718) 613-2285.

-For immediate attention, notify chambers by phone after ECF filing.
+For submissions needing immediate attention, chambers must be notified by telephone after ECF filing.

 If your submission requires immediate attention, please notify chambers by telephone after you file via ECF.